 Candidates for honors must have and maintain cumulative averages of 3.00 and averages of 3.20 in the honors department and must fulfill such other requirements as may be established by the department with the approval of the Academic Progress Committee.
 Students who wish to do honors work in departments other than the major department must separately petition the Committee for permission to do so.
 Such students must have taken at least six courses, exclusive of Thesis, in the honors department, four of which must be at or above the sophomore (200) level.

-The transcripts of students who receive honors bear the legend Honors in (department or program name) with Thesis. http://catalog.lafayette.edu/
+The transcripts of students who receive honors bear the legend Honors in Women’s, Gender and Sexuality Studies with Thesis. http://catalog.lafayette.edu/

 Requirements for Honors

-In keeping with College policy, candidates for honors in Women’s and Gender Studies must have and maintain cumulative averages of 3.00 and an average of 3.20 in Women’s and Gender Studies courses.
-Candidates must complete a minimum of 6 courses that count towards WGS prior to registration in Thesis.
+In keeping with College policy, candidates for honors in Women’s, Gender and Sexuality Studies must have and maintain cumulative averages of 3.00 and an average of 3.20 in Women’s, Gender and Sexuality Studies courses.
+Candidates must complete a minimum of 6 courses that count towards WGSS prior to registration in Thesis.

-The following procedures will apply to candidates seeking honors in Women’s and Gender Studies:
+The following procedures will apply to candidates seeking honors in Women’s, Gender and Sexuality Studies: